smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 description for more information.

-Be sure that subsystem assigned to an LSAM environment has a job queue entry for the SMALSAQ00 job queue that resides in the LSAM\'s SMADTA library and that the job queue entry allows a sufficient maximum number of active jobs.
+Be sure that subsystem assigned to an LSAM environment has a job queue entry for the SMALSAQ00 job queue that resides in the LSAM's SMADTA library and that the job queue entry allows a sufficient maximum number of active jobs.
 This number of active jobs will vary, depending on how the LSAM services are used.
 There may be 6 -- 8 basic server jobs, but